 It’s that time of year again.
 Time to stop and take stock of the year that’s just passed and cast our gaze into the hazy middle distance of the year ahead, trying to predict what it might hold.

-There will always be a vulnerable hubris to making big “you heard it here first” bets because we now live in an archived internet age, where hot takes can be resurfaced years later and proclaimed to have “aged like milk!!”
+There will always be a vulnerable hubris to making big “you heard it here first” bets because we live in an archived internet age, where hot takes can be resurfaced years later and proclaimed to have “aged like milk!!”
 Think of all the “here’s what to expect in 2020” prediction pieces that were thoroughly researched, beautifully written, and probably genuinely insightful, yet turned to lumpy rancid sludge less than a third of the way through that year.

-So, rather than gazing into a crystal ball, what if we looked to the past for guidance?
+What if we looked to the past for guidance?
 Might it make more sense to look back at how another industry survived a similar technologically-induced economic shock to the one that we’re all collectively facing?

 Then, in the late 1960s, quartz arrived.